 “I help people with frustrating digestive problems get out of pain and enjoy food again.
 But when acute or IBS-type diarrhoea persists, I recommend Enterosgel.
 It’s safe, gentle and effective.”

-Tube 225g is enough for 5 days treatment of adult, taken orally 15g 3 times a day.
+A 225g tube is enough for 5 days treatment for an adult, taken orally 15g x 3 times a day.
 Enterosgel is easy to take, diluted in water, it has no taste or colour.
 This is the right package for a course of prophylactic detoxification, for treatment of viral or bacterial diarrhoea.
-For the course of IBS treatment 4 tubes are required for 3 weeks of treatment, taken 15g 3 times a day.
-For treatment of gastrointestinal disorders 1-4 tubes of Enterosgel required depending of the duration of the treatment 1-3 weeks 15 g 3 times a day.
-Please, keep the tube closed to avoid drying.
-Do not freeze, shake well before use.
+For the course of IBS treatment 4 tubes are required for 3 weeks of treatment, taken 15g x 3 times a day.
+For treatment of gastrointestinal disorders 1-4 tubes of Enterosgel are required depending of the duration of the treatment from 1-3 weeks 15g x 3 times a day.
+Please, keep the tube closed after each use to avoid drying.
+Do not freeze and shake well before use.
 Enterosgel is non-allergenic and free from preservatives.

 Managing irritable bowel syndrome (IBS) can be a challenge over Christmas.
 There’s festive food and drink at every turn, and it’s easy to overindulge.
 But for many IBS sufferers, the fallout can be symptoms like pain, discomfort and chronic diarrhoea.
 Here I share my tips on forward planning and self-care to help you keep IBS under control, so you don’t miss out on the fun.

 Classic Christmas dishes, alcoholic drinks and rich desserts can bring on IBS symptoms.
 Large portions are also a common trigger.
 But getting to know your personal limits will put you back in control.
 Try to avoid your main trigger foods completely, so you don’t have to worry.
 Instead of piling your plate high, take smaller portions of a few foods you love so you can indulge without suffering.